 An IRNX global study published in 2019 identified Dublin as one of worst cities in the world for traffic congestion.
 Only drivers in Bogota and Rome spent more time stuck in cars.

-The Department of Transport, Tourism and Sport has estimated that the cost of aggravated congestion was €358 million in the base year (2012).
+The Department of Transport has estimated that the cost of aggravated congestion was €358 million in the base year (2012).
 This is forecasted to rise to over €2 billion per year in 2033 without significant infrastructure investment and/or other policy initiatives

 According to the Dublin Chamber of Commerce, almost three quarters of companies in Dublin have seen the negative effects of congestion on their business increase in recent times.
 Time spent caught up in congestion can also impact on the physical and mental health of commuters.

 While the move towards electric or other alternative fuel cars may assist address air quality issues, it will not address congestion.
-Active travel (walking and cycling) together with greater usage of public transport, together with cycling is the only sustainable solution.
+Active travel (walking and cycling) together with greater usage of public transport, is the only sustainable solution.

 What CIÉ are doing